dreadl0ck/zeus/README.md

 The listed features will be implemented over the next weeks.
 After that the 1.0 Release is expected.

-- Dependencies

-     For each target you can define multiple outputs, which can be used as dependencies for other build targets.
-     Targets are skipped if no build is required.

 - Parallel Builds